francescodelprato/francescodelprato.github.io/index.md

 My research is grounded in _Macro/Labor Economics_ and focuses on the interplay between labor market dynamics and public policy.

-I explore how workers move between jobs and how these transitions are affected by the decisions that firms make and the government's policies.
+[comment]: <> ( I explore how workers move between jobs and how these transitions are affected by the decisions that firms make and the government's policies. )
 My work usually employs a mix of structural and reduced-form approaches that exploit administrative microdata.

 #### Contacts